limorl/monorepo-python-sample/docs/semantic-release.md

 <footer(optional)>
 ```

->> Note: When commiting to your local feature brach, running `git commit` will open an editor with the above format.
+>> Note: When committing to your local feature branch, running `git commit` will open an editor with the above format.
 You can edit it and close it to complete the commit.
 >> Note: Once your feature branch is ready to be `squashed and merged` into `main`, you can use all messages or create a new one in the above format
 >> Note: When packages are not released to a registry, your local development environment is always using the latest code regardless of the actual version.
 The version is used to indicate what is deployed to production and whether it requires an update